camilo1498/gallery_media_picker/README.md

+## I won't be giving support or any update for a while beacuse i don't have time to spend in this project.

 Gallery Photo Picker is based in [photo_widget](https://pub.dev/packages/photo_widget) package and has the same concept as image_picker but with a more attractive interface to choose an image or video from the device gallery, whether it is Android or iOS.

 ### Flutter 3.7.11